Fetish art: History

 Many artists working in the mainstream comic book industry have included fetishistic imagery in their work, usually as a shock tactic or to denote villainy or corruption.
 The boost that depictions of beautiful women in tight fetish outfits give to the sales of comics to a mostly teenage male comic-buying audience may also be a factor.
 In 1950s America comics with bondage or fetish themes began appearing.
 Around the same time, fetish artists influenced the cartoons of George Petty, Alberto Vargas and others, which featured in magazines like Playboy and Esquire.
 One example of fetish imagery in comics is the catsuit-wearing, whip-wielding Catwoman, who has been called, "an icon of fetish art".

 Many S&M, leather and fetish artists have produced images depicting urine fetishism ("watersports"), including Domino, Touko Laaksonen ("Tom of Finland"), MATT, and Bill Schmeling ("The Hun").

 Mainstream fine artists such as Allen Jones have included strong fetish elements in their work.
 An artist whose erotica transcends to mainstream collectors is found in the Shunga and Shibari style works of Hajime Sorayama.
 Taschen books included artist Hajime Sorayama, whom his peer artists call a cross between Norman Rockwell and Salvador Dalí, or an imaginative modern day Vargas.
 Sorayama's robotic diverse illustrative works are in the permanent collections of the New York City Museum of Modern Art (MoMA) and the Smithsonian Institution, as well as the fetish arts in the private World Erotic Art Museum Miami collection.

 The works of contemporary fetish artists such as Roberto Baldazzini and Michael Manning are published by companies such as NBM Publishing and Taschen.

 Today, much fetish art can be found on online platforms such as DeviantArt and Fur Affinity.

+In the 21st century, fetish art has increasingly intersected with digital culture and online identity formation.
+Artists use social media platforms, virtual galleries, and NFT marketplaces to distribute work that blends eroticism with technology.
+Digital illustration and 3D modeling has expanded the aesthetic possibilities of fetish imagery, enabling artists to explore synthetic textures, latex, and fantasy bodies beyond traditional photography and painting.
+Platforms that exist such as X, Instagram, and Patreon have also become central spaces for independent fetish artists, however they face frequent censorship and content moderation challenges.